-SMRC welcomes individual campers and teams.
-If you come to camp by yourself, we place you in a dorm room with another single camper, similar in age.
+Smoky Mountain Running Camp welcomes individual campers and teams.
+If you come to camp by yourself, we place you in a dorm room with other single campers, similar in age.
 It's a great place to meet new friends who share your enthusiasm for the sport and to have FUN!

 How many campers are placed in a dorm and do you accommodate roommate requests?
 Does the dorm have AC?

-Campers stay 2 per room (doubles) with another two athletes in an adjoining sweet.
-The dorms are air-conditioned.
-When you register for the camp, you have an option to submit a roommate request.
-If you would like to add a roommate request after registering for a camp, please feel free to give us a call or send us an email.
-We accommodate all roommate requests, made 2 weeks before the start of camp.
-Campers who do not submit a roommate request will be placed in a room with another camper of the same gender and of similar age.
+In 2022, campers will be housed in double rooms, in air-conditioned dorms.
+When you register for camp, you have an option to submit a roommate request.
+If you would like to add a roommate request after registering for a camp, please feel free to send us an email.
+We strive to accommodate all roommate requests, made 2 weeks before the start of camp.

 Is it possible to add an extra week if my child wants to extend his stay?
 Is there a weekend stay-over option?

-Double your training!
-Double your fun.
+Double your training = Double your fun!
 Campers may register for multiple sessions if space is available.
-Weekend stayovers for in between sessions are available for an additional fee of $150.
+Weekend stayovers for in between sessions are available for an additional fee of $150 per weekend stay.